loftwah/devops-refresher/aws-labs/19-eks-app/README.md

 ## Notes

 - This lab expects exactly one Helm release per environment for the app (default: `demo-eks`).
 Keeping a single release avoids DNS/ALB drift and confusion.
 - External Secrets Operator is optional.
-Leave `enable_externalsecrets=false` until you install ESO and a ClusterSecretStore.
+Leave `enable_externalsecrets=false` until you install ESO and a ClusterSecretStore named `aws-parameterstore`.
 ```